flj512/TFLM-Hello/README.md

 TX: PA9
 RX: PA10
 ## GPIO
-This repo use GPIO `PD12` to drive LED to indicate if the program is running.
+This device use GPIO `PD12` to drive LED to indicate if the program is running.
 ## Frequence
-the core frequence is 180Mhz.
+The core frequency is 180Mhz.
 ## Dev tool
 IDE: STM32CubeIDE
-Use OpenCID to debug and program, prepare a CMSIS_DAP debugger with SWD.
+Use OpenOCD to debug and program, prepare a CMSIS_DAP debugger with SWD.
 If you are using ST-link to debug, please change the debug and run configuration in STM32CubeIDE.
 # Build
-Build the project and download it to the device's ROM.
+Build the project and download it to the device's ROM (The debug mode is 3x slower than release mode).
 The device will light the LED on first and start waiting for user's input from the UART.
 Here is an example demonstrates how to send image to the UART in Python.
 ```